Same-sex marriage in Nevada: Domestic partnerships

-Senate Bill 283, legislation creating domestic partnerships in which unmarried couples–both same-sex couples and different-sex couples–would have most of the rights of married couples, was sponsored by openly gay Senator David Parks of Las Vegas in 2009.
+Efforts to recognize same-sex unions as reciprocal beneficiary relationships, similar to Hawaii's, were heavily opposed by conservative and religious groups, and a bill to this effect was defeated in 2001.
+Senate Bill 283, legislation creating domestic partnerships in which unmarried couples–both same-sex couples and different-sex couples–would enjoy most of the rights of married couples, was sponsored by openly gay Senator David Parks of Las Vegas in 2009.
 To attract support, he modified his original draft so that the legislation exempted both private and public employers from having to provide health care benefits to their employees' domestic partners.
-It passed the Senate on April 21, 2009, on a 12–9 vote, and the Nevada Assembly passed the legislation 26–14 on May 15.
+It passed the Senate on April 21, 2009, on a 12–9 vote, and the Nevada State Assembly passed the legislation 26–14 on May 15.
 On May 25, Governor Jim Gibbons vetoed the legislation.
 In his veto message he wrote: "I believe because the voters have determined that the rights of marriage should apply only to married couples, only the voters should determine whether those rights should equally apply to domestic partners."
 On May 30, the Senate overrode Gibbons' veto on a 14–7 vote, and the Assembly overrode the veto the next day on a 28–14 vote, obtaining the two-thirds vote needed to override the veto.
 The law took effect on October 1, 2009.
 It allows opposite-sex couples to establish domestic partnerships as well.

-The Nevada Domestic Partnership Act (DPA) provides many of the state-level rights, responsibilities, obligations, entitlements and benefits of marriage under the name "domestic partnership".
+The Nevada Domestic Partnership Act provides many of the state-level rights, responsibilities, obligations, entitlements and benefits of marriage.
 They differ from marriage in lacking a requirement that businesses and governments provide health benefits to the domestic partners of their employees if they do so for the spouses of their married employees.
-On June 26, 2013, the U.S. Supreme Court ruled in United States v.
-Windsor, which challenged the Defense of Marriage Act (DOMA) and declared Section 3 of DOMA unconstitutional, reasoning that it violated the protections of the Due Process Clause of the Fifth Amendment, as well as the equal protection guarantee of the Fourteenth Amendment.
-Because of that ruling, federal government benefits were extended to same-sex couples and their children in states where same-sex marriage is legal.
-The DPA fails to qualify domestic partnerships as marriages only for the purpose of requiring businesses and governments to provide the health benefits stated above because of that ruling.

-Nevada domestic partnerships differ from marriages in that a couple forming a domestic partnership must share a common residence.
+Domestic partnerships are also not granted federal benefits, including in areas relating to tax and social security.
+Further, they differ from marriages in that a couple forming a domestic partnership must share a common residence.
 Domestic partners must be at least 18 years old, the same age required for marriage.
 While someone who wishes to marry can do so at age 16 with the consent of one parent, no comparable exception is provided for someone who wishes to enter into a domestic partnership before the age of 18.

 Some rights provided by a Nevada domestic partnership are: